kissg1988/seafile-openwrt/README.md

 If you want to install the packages to an external location other than the / [root] directory, issue the following commands on your router (set the value of IPKG_INSTROOT so that it points to the destination directory):

-<code>opkg install libfuse shadow-useradd bash libncurses sudo procps-pkill</code>
+<code>opkg install shadow-useradd bash libncurses sudo procps-pkill</code>

 <code>IPKG_INSTROOT=/mnt/extroot opkg -d ext install seafile-server</code>